Field Guide for Palouse/Clearwater Search & Rescue Members

 Your boots should keep your feet comfortable, warm and dry, given that you may be walking for hours through snow, slush, and several inches of water.
 "Tennis boots" are not recommended unless the weather is warm and dry.

-4. You are expected to assemble a lightweight pack that contains everything you need to keep yourself and someone else alive for 24 hours.
+You are expected to assemble a lightweight pack that contains everything you need to keep yourself and someone else alive for 24 hours.
 Since you are part of a team, not every person needs to carry every item.
 Lists of recommended items are periodically distributed; they serve as a guideline for your personal list.
 Your pack must be comfortable for you to wear for long periods in the field.
 It should be checked periodically, especially in early fall.
-Check for wear that could result in an equipment failure in the field – and thus another subject rather than a rescuer.
+Check for wear that could result in an equipment failure in the field and thus another subject rather than a rescuer.
 Food stocks may need periodic refreshing.
 A supply of water is always needed.
 It may be added as you prepare to respond to a search callout.

 To give newer members an idea of what a 24-hour pack should contain, periodically an experienced member demonstrates his or her pack

-6. The 48-hour pack is usually a frame type pack that contains the 24-hour pack, plus a sleeping bag, tent (shared among team members), and other gear needed to keep the team functioning for two days.
-This does not mean that you should pack more of everything – you still need to keep the pack weight to a value that allows you to search for an extended period.
+The 48-hour pack is usually a frame type pack that contains the 24-hour pack, plus a sleeping bag, tent (shared among team members), and other gear needed to keep the team functioning for two days.
+This does not mean that you should pack more of everything you still need to keep the pack weight to a value that allows you to search for an extended period.

-8. Rope rescue equipment commonly consists of personal safety line and harness, plus shared ropes and hardware.
+Rope rescue equipment commonly consists of personal safety line and harness, plus shared ropes and hardware.
 The equipment is used to provide a controlled descent for a searcher on a scree or sloped area.
 If a high-angle rescue becomes necessary, notify Base Camp so that appropriate resources can be obtained.

 Radios are assigned to search teams as they prepare to commence a search.
 Typically, one team member takes responsibility for communications.
 Ground teams carry a handheld transceiver (HT).
 The unit is relatively delicate.
 HT's do not take well to abuse like dropping or immersion.
 They transmit at relatively low power (less than 5 watts) with an inefficient (but compact!) antenna.
 They run from a battery pack whose efficiency is significantly impaired by low temperature.
 This means that the HT must be treated with great care.

-2. Whenever you enter or leave a search area, make sure that you have checked in or out with the person handling this function.
+Whenever you enter or leave a search area, make sure that you have checked in or out with the person handling this function.
 You will usually be stopped as you initially reach Base Camp, but it might be less likely that you will be intercepted as you leave.
 It is important that you do that so that the Search Management team can be sure that every searcher is accounted for when the search ends.
 Checking in also generates information about available human resources.

 When you are assigned to a team, be sure that your name appears on the Team Assignment Sheet that is kept in Base Camp.

 If you drive a vehicle to a search, keep track of your mileage.
-The SAR Council reports resource usage, including searcher time, vehicle miles, and other resource (e.g. dog, horse, snowmobile…) hours.
+The SAR Council reports resource usage, including searcher time, vehicle miles, and other resource (e.g. dog, horse, snowmobile ) hours.

 The group of people directing, planning, and supplying the search are known as the Overhead Team or Search Management Team.
 These people have been trained in search theory and deployment of resources.
 The person ultimately in charge is the Incident Commander (IC).
 Different people may have the IC position as the search progresses and fresh people replace tired ones.

-5. Ground teams are formed on the bases of the training and experience of available members.
+Ground teams are formed on the bases of the training and experience of available members.
 A team is just that, a team, with all that the word implies.
 There is no room for individual heroics on a search team.
 Such actions can put team members into serious jeopardy, making the team part of the problem rather than the solution.
 An Overhead Team member assigns people to teams based upon his/her knowledge of the searcher's training and abilities.
 Friendship is rarely considered when assigning team members.
 Instead, the Overhead Team is concerned with getting teams into the field as rapidly as practicable.

 Although Team Leaders have received special training, they do not have the final say in the team's decision making process.
 Decisions are made by the team, with the leader offering valuable judgment and expertise.

-2. This is the most common search that PCSAR conducts.
+This is the most common search that PCSAR conducts.
 Ground teams are sent into areas where the subject is thought to be.
 These areas are often rugged, with downed trees to impede the searchers' progress, steep hills to make the job physically demanding, and cold weather with precipitation to sap searchers' energy.
 The currently favored search technique is "purposeful wandering" as described below.
 Although teams should be prepared for a stay of up to 48 hours, we have been fortunate that most searches (or at least team assignments) are less than four hours.

 Urban searches do not involve rugged territory, but usually involves a larger area to cover.
 Clues (e.g. footprints) may be harder to find, but more witnesses to the subject's movements may exist.
 A careful canvass of the area where the subject was last seen can turn up someone who saw the subject, including the direction of travel.
 In most cases, the canvass of the area will have been done by law enforcement, but when you are out searching, be sure to ask the people you see if they have seen the subject.
-You may be fortunate to have a picture of the subject – show it to passers by and describe the subject's clothing.
+You may be fortunate to have a picture of the subject show it to passers by and describe the subject's clothing.

 Urban search subjects include lost children, elderly, and disoriented people.
 Alzheimer's patients comprise a large part of the elderly "walkaways".
 The movements of this type of patient are hard to anticipate because of the nature of the subject's thought processes.
 Also, when found, these patients might be combative or react in unexpected ways.
 The subject's medical and mental state should be part of the briefing; if you do not receive this information be sure to ask for it.

-3. A ground team's search procedure depends upon the situation.
+A ground team's search procedure depends upon the situation.
 The briefing should include the type of search method to be used.
 The methods range from fast sweeps that cover a lot of ground but are not intensive to slow, painstaking searches.
 In all search types, remember to occasionally look behind you.
 It seems that many clues are found that way.

-2. This type of search is typically used early in the search when the subject is thought to have followed trails or roads.
+This type of search is typically used early in the search when the subject is thought to have followed trails or roads.
 The search team of three or four follows a trail or road at top speed, searching for clues like footprints.
 Team members do not walk on the trail or road, but parallel to it in order to preserve clues.
 Team members call for the subject as they go.
 The area searched is usually just the trail or road and a few feet or yards to each side.

 When a clue is found, the team informs Base Camp.

-4. This type of search is an upgrade from the grid search that appears in the movies in which 50 people line up and move through the woods.
+This type of search is an upgrade from the grid search that appears in the movies in which 50 people line up and move through the woods.
 Rather than walking parallel tracks along a search sweep path, the team of three to six searchers covers an area delineated by landmarks, often not a road or trail, specified during the briefing.
 The team may make several parallel passes (sweeps) through the area.
 The team member at one end of the line guides the team from the known landmarks, while the member on the other end marks the extent of the sweep with flagging tape.
 The width of the sweep is adjusted so that there is an overlap of the areas that adjacent members search.
 Members call for the subject, and they talk with each other to make sure that they are overlapping their searching and that the team is progressing at about the same rate along the sweep path.
 Multiple sweeps are done until the assigned area has been searched.

 To cover the designated area, often 20 to 50 feet wide, each searcher's path goes from side to side.
 Open areas require less zigzagging than brushy areas that need more thorough investigation.
 If a clue is found, the team stops and reports to Base Camp.
 Once Base Camp has reacted to the clue, the team continues.

-6. This type of search is used when relatively small clues are being sought, for instance, candy wrappers or cigarette butts.
-Searchers make sweeps through the search area in tight formation – perhaps a spacing of 4-10 feet.
+This type of search is used when relatively small clues are being sought, for instance, candy wrappers or cigarette butts.
+Searchers make sweeps through the search area in tight formation perhaps a spacing of 4-10 feet.
 Rather than wandering, members stay in formation during each sweep.
 This type of search takes significant resources.
 Consider an 8-member team searching an area that's a quarter mile square.
 Eight people at 10-foot spacing covers an 80-foot swath at perhaps one mile per hour (or one-quarter mile in 15 minutes).
 This requires 17 sweeps, which takes over four hours.

 This type of search is used to look for evidence at a crime scene, perhaps a bullet, casing, or other tiny clue.
 Searchers are literally on their hands and knees.
 Often the area is gridded into one-meter squares using string.
 Searchers carefully investigate each square, perhaps removing vegetation to a place outside the search area.

-5. Unless positive proof to the contrary is present, every search scene is considered and treated as the scene of a crime.
+Unless positive proof to the contrary is present, every search scene is considered and treated as the scene of a crime.
 The reason for a subject's disappearance is, hopefully, inattention or accident, but it could be because of abduction, rape or murder.
 A criminal investigation requires certain procedures, and searchers are part of the criminal investigation team.

-2. First, do no harm.
+First, do no harm.
 If you find a clue, do not move or touch it (unless it is in immediate danger of destruction).
 Contact Base Camp to report the clue, then mark it and note it in your field notes.
 Include the date and time, location, description, and condition.

 If Base Camp directs you to remove the evidence, you should avoid handling it directly.
 Use tweezers to handle the item, and place it in a plastic bag.
 Place that bag, plus a piece of paper containing the name of the person who collected the evidence, the date and time, and the location, in another plastic bag.
 If there is any doubt as to how to proceed, contact Base Camp.